-Eleven exceedances of turbidity were recorded at Streams A, B and C. Eighteen exceedances of suspended solids were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
-Exceedances were mainly due to the natural variation of the fresh water and considered non-project related.
-Moreover, three exceedances of ammonia nitrogen were recorded at Stream B and the downstream of Fresh Water Inland Marsh.
-Twenty-five exceedances of nitrate nitrogen and twenty-six exceedances of total inorganic nitrogen were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
-Moreover, ten exceedances of chlorophyll a were recorded at Streams A, B and C. Exceedances were mainly due to the natural variation of the fresh water and considered non-project.
+Four exceedances of suspended solids were recorded at Streams A amd B. Eight exceedances of ammonia nitrogen were recorded at Streams B, C and the downstream of Fresh Water Inland Marsh.
+Fourteen exceedances of nitrate nitrogen were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
+Sixteen exceedances of total inorganic nitrogen were recorded at Streams A, B, C and the downstream of Fresh Water Inland Marsh.
+Two exceedances of total phosphorus were recorded at Streams B and C. Moreover, five exceedances of chlorophyll a were recorded at Streams A and C. Most of the exceedances were considered non-project related except the exceedances of nitrate nitrogen and total inorganic nitrogen were recorded at Stream B on 29th October 2007 and 5th November 2007.
+It is considered potentially project-related since the measured values were found not much higher than with the control monitoring station (the upstream of Stream A).